Brüno Gehard: LGBT response

 Some LGBT groups have criticized the character as perpetuating LGBT stereotypes.
-"Sacha Baron Cohen's well-meaning attempt at satire is problematic in many places and outright offensive in others," Rashad Robinson, senior director of media programmes for the Gay and Lesbian Alliance Against Defamation (GLAAD) told the New York Times.
+"Sacha Baron Cohen's well-meaning attempt at satire is problematic in many places and outright offensive in others," Rashad Robinson, senior director of media programmes for the Gay and Lesbian Alliance Against Defamation (GLAAD) told The New York Times.

 Ayman Abu Aita lawsuit

-Baron Cohen appeared as Brüno on the Late Show with David Letterman in July 2009, where he made reference to Ayman Abu Aita (whom Brüno interviewed in the movie) as a terrorist.
+Baron Cohen appeared as Brüno on Late Show with David Letterman in July 2009, where he made reference to Ayman Abu Aita (whom Brüno interviewed in the film) as a terrorist.
 Abu Aita was identified in the film as a member of al-Aqsa Martyrs' Brigades, a Palestinian terrorist organization responsible for numerous suicide bombings.
 Abu Aita claimed that he was never a member of the group, though he had identified as such in a 2002 Boston Globe article.
 He had also served two years in an Israeli prison for his role in the Second Intifada.
 Abu Aita made plans to sue, saying that he was misled and that he did not sign release forms for the footage of him that appeared in the film.
 Baron Cohen increased his security detail after WorldNetDaily claimed to receive a statement from al-Aqsa Martyrs' Brigades threatening his life following the premiere of the film.
 In December 2009, Abu Aita sued Baron Cohen and Letterman at a federal court in Washington, D.C.
 In November 2010, the lawsuit was dismissed in D.C. so it could be refiled in the Supreme Court of New York, which also dismissed it in July 2012.